 There are a few other options to clone your HDD or SSD.
 But the one most people use that is free is, Macrium Reflect

-Other honorable mentions are Acronis True Image but lately there have been some complaints with drives freezing especially the Crucial MX300.
+Other honorable mentions are Acronis True Image but lately, there have been some complaints with drives freezing especially the Crucial MX300.
 Stick with Macrium Reflect if you don’t want to use the Samsung Data Migration Tool.

 If you are upgrading a laptop to a larger SSD your best bet is to use a USB to SATA cable connection.
 You can buy these for under $10 from Amazon or eBay.
 Or you can use an External USB HDD case to mount your SSD into.
-This will be slightly slower process as you will be limited to USB 2 or preferably USB 3 speeds.
+This will be a slightly slower process as you will be limited to USB 2 or preferably USB 3 speeds.

 Problems you may face in SSD upgrades